omerhakim/Lab_Mod3/README.md

 <img src = "./images/image8.png" style = max width = 90%>

 Next, default status information was arranged by different customer groups.
-The preliminary conclusions of this information is reflected in the chart below:
+The preliminary conclusions of this information are reflected in the chart below:

 <img src = "./images/image9.png">